actionhero/actionhero-node-client/readme.md

 var actionhero_client = require("actionhero_client").actionhero_client;
 ```

-Once you have included the actionHeroClient library within your project, you can connect like this:
+Once you have included the actionheroClient library within your project, you can connect like this:

 ```javascript
 actionhero_client.connect({